 Organizations reach ever deeper into a bag of tricks to field-test management theory on their employees.
-Unfortunately, without dedication to resolve a simple destructive behavior every motivation/engagement effort rolled out by management is undermined.
-The simple destructive behavior relies one simple maxim: public embarrassment is not a motivational tool.
+Unfortunately, without dedication to resolve simple destructive behavior every motivation/engagement effort rolled out by management gets undermined.
+Destructive behavior relies on one simple maxim: public embarrassment is not a motivational tool.

-Gliding effortlessly from enterprise motivation initiatives and half-baked, South Beach Diet programs of the near past we, currently we find human resource departments and management teams giving engagement a try to solve the same old challenge: motivation.
+Gliding effortlessly from enterprise motivation initiatives and half-baked, South Beach Diet programs of the near past, currently human resource departments and management teams are now giving engagement a try to solve the same old challenge: motivation.

 Though engagement is higher state of motivation on the accession plane of employee return, engagement without both context and perspective is hollow.
 Context must begin with intrinsic motivation.
 Intrinsic motivation, the employees’, not yours, is the foundation to realize any change and engagement represents change.

 Without motivation, engagement becomes little more than the cabbage-soup diet and provide no sustainable solution to either achieve engagement or manage engagement.
 As effective as the cabbage-soup is to maintain weight lose.